 - Oxygen Deprivation.
 Lack of oxygen at birth may be related to problems with the placenta, umbilical cord prolapse, preeclampsia or eclampsia, or excessive medication to the other.
 The long-term effects of oxygen deprivation in a newborn include the development of conditions like cerebral palsy, seizures, and attention deficit hyperactivity disorder.

 To ensure you receive the compensation you need after a birth injury, your claim will need to prove you were wronged.
 First, we’ll establish the existence of a doctor-patient relationship.
-Then we’ll explain your injuries and prove how they were caused by negligence with the help of a medical expert.
+Then we’ll explain your injuries and demonstrate how they were caused by negligence with a medical expert’s help.
 After that, we’ll be able to show what you’re owed and ensure that is what you are awarded.

 Recovering Compensation for Birth Injuries in Illinois

-Filing a birth injury claim allows your family to recover the money you’ve lost as a result of your child’s injury.
-We’ll conduct a thorough investigation to determine what you’ve lost, so when we seek compensation it will give you what you need to move forward.
+Filing a birth injury claim allows your family to recover the money you’ve lost due to your child’s injury.
+We’ll conduct a thorough investigation to determine what you’ve lost, so when we seek compensation, it will give you what you need to move forward.

-There are a number of factors that impact the amount of compensation a plaintiff receives for a birth injury.
-Some of those factors include the nature and extent of the injury, preexisting ailments or conditions, increased risk of future harm, disfigurement, and disability or the loss of a normal life.
+Several factors impact the amount of compensation a plaintiff receives for a birth injury.
+Some of those factors include the nature and extent of the damage, preexisting ailments or conditions, increased risk of future harm, disfigurement, and disability or the loss of a normal life.

-We’ll take your economic and noneconomic expenses into consideration.
-This will involve any relevant medical bills, the future cost of care, any lost wages from time you had to take off work because of your child’s injuries, and pain and suffering.
+We’ll consider your economic and noneconomic expenses.
+This will involve any relevant medical bills, the future cost of care, any lost wages from when you had to take off work because of your child’s injuries, and pain and suffering.

 When you work with a Chicago birth injury lawyer from Thomas Law Offices, you’ll be able to focus on your family while we handle your legal matter.
-We understand how hard it can be to face the challenges of a birth injury—especially when life-long complications are involved.
+We understand how hard it can be to face a birth injury’s challenges—especially when life-long complications are involved.
 To ease those difficulties, we’ll fight to ensure you receive the compensation you need to provide your child with the care that lets them lead as normal a life as possible.